freest-lang/freest-lang.github.io/getting started/channels.md

   is zero.
 Textually, we'll describe it as:
 ```
 MathService =  Negate: send an Int, receive its negation
-            OR IsZero: send an Int, receive True if its zero, False otherwise
+            OR IsZero: send an Int, receive True if it's zero, False otherwise
 ```

 Before writing a proper protocol with session types, let's look at what tools we have to do so: